The Sopranos: Cast and characters

 Friends of the Soprano family include Herman "Hesh" Rabkin (Jerry Adler); Adriana La Cerva (Drea de Matteo); Rosalie Aprile (Sharon Angela); Angie Bonpensiero (Toni Kalem), along with Artie (John Ventimiglia) and Charmaine Bucco (Kathrine Narducci).
 Hesh is an invaluable adviser and friend to Tony, as he was when Tony's father ran things.
 Adriana is Christopher's loyal and long-suffering girlfriend; the two have a volatile relationship but appear destined to stay together.
 Christopher often ignores Adriana's advice and winds up regretting it.
 Rosalie is the widow of previous DiMeo boss Jackie Aprile Sr. and a very close friend of Carmela.
 Angie is Salvatore Bonpensiero's wife.
-She later goes into "business" for herself, and quite successfully.
+She later goes into "business" for herself, quite successfully.

-Artie & Charmaine are childhood friends of the Sopranos, and owners of the popular restaurant, Vesuvio.
+Artie and Charmaine are childhood friends of the Sopranos, and owners of the popular restaurant Vesuvio.
 Charmaine wishes to have no association with Tony and his crew due to fears that Tony's criminal ways will ultimately ruin everything she and Artie have achieved.
 Artie, however—a law-abiding, hard-working man—is drawn to his childhood friend Tony's glamorous, seemingly carefree lifestyle.
 Charmaine bitterly resents Artie's chronic tendency to disregard her wishes while catering to Tony's; their marriage suffers greatly as a result.
 Charmaine also had a brief sexual encounter with Tony (when he and Carmela had temporarily broken-up) when all four were teenagers.

-John "Johnny Sack" Sacramoni (Vince Curatola), Phil Leotardo (Frank Vincent) and "Little" Carmine Lupertazzi Jr. (Ray Abruzzo) are all significant characters from the New York City-based Lupertazzi crime family, which shares a good amount of its business with the Soprano organization.
-Although the Lupertazzis' and DiMeos' interests are often at odds, Tony maintains a cordial, business-like relationship with "Johnny Sack", preferring to make mutually beneficial deals, not war.
+John "Johnny Sack" Sacramoni (Vince Curatola), Phil Leotardo (Frank Vincent) and "Little" Carmine Lupertazzi Jr. (Ray Abruzzo) are all significant figures in the New York City–based Lupertazzi crime family, which does a lot of business with the Soprano organization.
+Although the Lupertazzis' and DiMeos' interests are often at odds, Tony maintains a cordial, business-like relationship with Johnny Sack, preferring to make mutually beneficial deals, not war.
 Johnny Sack's second-in-command and eventual successor, Phil Leotardo, is less friendly and harder for Tony to do business with.
 Little Carmine is the son of the family's first boss and vies for power with its other members.